staplesad/noise_monitor_js/progress_notes.md

 * Failed to load https://cors.io/?http://dublincitynoise.sonitussystems.com/applications/api/dublinnoisedata.php?location=1: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:8000' is therefore not allowed access.
 The response had HTTP status code 503.
 	* cors.io was overloaded - could set up my own cors proxy with heroku

-* couldn't delete mouseover text by id -- id i was using included spaces so replaced by number id prefixed by t
+* couldn't delete mouseover text by id -- id I was using included spaces so replaced by number id prefixed by t

 * data from api contains 210 entries for "time" but ends at an earlier time than expected from number of entries. -- there was repeated sequence in the time array returned by the api - 1:00 - 1:55